Clubs & Honors

 Rotary Interact – Sponsored by the North Central Rotary Club and the Boerne Sunrise Rotary Club, this group offers Winston students an opportunity to create greater understanding and promote goodwill with youth around the world.
 Interact meets twice a month and functions similar to a regular Rotary Club.
 Contact: Mike Canales

 Scouts – Provides an opportunity for Winston students to have fun in a program that instills values.
 Whether it be Cub Scouts, Boy Scouts, or Girl Scouts, scouting encourages children to build courage, confidence, and character.
 Contact: Louise Pastorino

 Student Council – Serves the student body in a variety of ways.
-The purpose is to promote good citizenship amongst the students, assist in the management of student concerns, and provide purposeful direction of school activities.
+The purpose is to promote good citizenship among the students, assist in the management of student concerns, and provide purposeful direction of school activities.
 Contact: Michelle McCay